Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ## The Basics

-You can check your current branch with:
+We can check your current branch with:

 ~~~
 git branch